mvslopes/mvslopes/README.md

 * Professional Training in Data Engineering - Data Science Academy\
 Oct 2021 - Dec 2023 - 1 year and 9 months\
-Focus: [ Design and Implementation of Data Warehouses ]  [ Data Lake – Design, Project and Integration ]\
+Focus: 01 Design and Implementation of Data Warehouses;  [ Data Lake – Design, Project and Integration ]\
 [ Data Security and High Availability ]  [ Machine Learning and AI in Distributed Environments ]\
 [ Analytics, Visualization, Reporting and Decision Making with Big Data ]  [ Python ] [ SQL ] [ Linux ]